-Outwood Academy Portland received £19157 for 2016-2017.
-We strive to attain outstanding standards and ensure inclusion and equal access to all learners.
-A wide range of provision and intervention strategies are offered to enable learners to engage in learning and reach their potential.
-In 2017-2018 51 students are eligible for additional support from Year 7 Catch Up funding.
+Outwood Academy Portland works tirelessly to ensure inclusion and equal access for all learners.
+A wide range of provision and intervention strategies are offered to enable all learners to engage in learning and do their best.

 Our intake contains a significant number of students that do not meet the expected standard in Literacy and/or Numeracy at KS2.
 We are working to overcome these barriers for our students and have structured our curriculum, pastoral system and staffing to target key barriers such as low literacy and numeracy, learner behaviour, inclusion, emotional health well-being, cultural and educational opportunity, health and safety.
 We recognise that good or better teaching has a disproportionately positive impact on our disadvantaged cohort and our students from low ability attainment bands.
 Our Year 7 Literacy and Numeracy Catch-up Premium funding is deployed to target these barriers and raise the quality of our provision so that all students can achieve.

 Outwood Academy Portland identify Y7 catch-up students using KS2 SATS outcomes; any child achieving less than the expected standard of 100 in English and/or Maths is entitled to catch up support with the aim of rapidly closing learning gaps.
 We also identify additional students using the Academy reporting system Praising stars © in October who are not making required progress in English and Maths and require some further support.
 In allocating this fund consideration will be given to those students who: